aok-ponlork/firebase-core/README.md

 ## Overview

-This project demonstrates how to integrate Firebase Authentication with a .NET backend using JWT token validation, allowing users to securely interact with a .NET API.
-It uses Firebase Admin SDK for validating Firebase ID tokens, ensuring a seamless authentication process for your application.
+This project shows how to hook up Firebase Authentication with a .NET backend using JWT token validation.
+Users log in through a .NET route, which talks to Firebase to get an ID token.
+That token gets verified using the Firebase Admin SDK, and JWT auth is set up in .NET to secure the API routes.

 ## Features